chris-hamper/gatsby-blog/content/posts/2019-11-03---Using-MicroK8s-With-Private-ECR-Repositories.md

 ---
 title: Using MicroK8s With Private ECR Repositories
-date: "2019-11-03T21:48:00.000Z"
+date: '2019-11-03T21:48:00.000Z'
-template: "post"
+template: post
 draft: false
-slug: "/posts/using-microk8s-private-ecr-repositories/"
+slug: /posts/using-microk8s-private-ecr-repositories/
-category: "Kubernetes"
+category: Kubernetes
 tags:
-  - "Kubernetes"
+  - Kubernetes
-  - "MicroK8s"
+  - MicroK8s
+description: >-
-description: "Wouldn't it be so convenient if MicroK8s always had pull access to all your private Docker image repositories automagically?
+  Wouldn't it be so convenient if MicroK8s always had pull access to all your private Docker image repositories automagically?
 Well, it's surprisingly simple.
-Here's how to make that happen!"
+Here's how to make that happen!
-socialImage: "/media/kubernetes-horizontal-color.png"
+socialImage: /media/kubernetes-horizontal-color.png
 ---
 MicroK8s is a great tool for working with Kubernetes on your local Linux environment.
 Being built on Snap, it's easy to set up and manage, and very performant.
 I've found it to have fewer